Post Malone discography

-American musician Post Malone has released six studio albums, two mixtapes, one live album, one compilation album, 43 singles (including 13 as a featured artist), and 46 music videos.
+American musician Post Malone has released six studio albums, three mixtapes, one live album, one compilation album, 43 singles (including 13 as a featured artist), and 46 music videos.
 According to the Recording Industry Association of America (RIAA), he has sold 13 million albums in the United States and 95 million digital singles, making him the eighth best-selling digital artist of all time.
 Malone was ranked by Billboard as the tenth top artist of the 2010s.
-Following the release of August 26 (2016), Malone's debut studio album, Stoney (2016), peaked at number four on the US Billboard 200 and spawned the single "Congratulations" (featuring Quavo), which peaked at number eight on the US Billboard Hot 100; the album also included his top-20 debut single, "White Iverson", which peaked at number 14 on the Hot 100.
+Following the release of August 26th (2016), Malone's debut studio album, Stoney (2016), peaked at number four on the US Billboard 200 and spawned the single "Congratulations" (featuring Quavo), which peaked at number eight on the US Billboard Hot 100; the album also included his top-20 debut single, "White Iverson", which peaked at number 14 on the Hot 100.

 His second studio album, Beerbongs & Bentleys (2018), debuted atop the US Billboard 200, giving him his first chart-topping project.
 It also produced the number-one singles, "Rockstar" (featuring 21 Savage) and "Psycho" (featuring Ty Dolla Sign), respectively; as well as a top-five single, "Better Now", which peaked at number three on the Billboard Hot 100.
 The album also produced the top-20 single, "Ball for Me" (featuring Nicki Minaj).
 Later that same year, Malone released a collaboration with Swae Lee, "Sunflower", which topped the Hot 100 and became his third number-one single.
 His third studio album, Hollywood's Bleeding (2019), debuted atop the US Billboard 200, becoming his second chart-topping project.
 It also produced his fourth number-one single, "Circles", with "Sunflower", also appearing on the album.
 The album also produced the singles "Wow", "Goodbyes" (featuring Young Thug), and "Take What You Want" (featuring Ozzy Osbourne and Travis Scott), which peaked at numbers two, three, and eight on the US Billboard Hot 100, respectively.
 It also produced the top-20 single, "Enemies" (featuring DaBaby), which peaked at number 16 on the Hot 100, and the top-40 single, "Allergic".
 In 2020, Malone appeared, alongside Clever, on Justin Bieber's song, "Forever", which peaked at number 24 on the Hot 100.
 In 2021, he released the single, "Motley Crew", which peaked at number 13 on the Hot 100.